-With its open and diverse architecture covering grid monitoring and control in combination with the integration, management and commercialisation of flexibilities, Platone is able to meet the needs of various target groups.
+With this deliverable the exploitation strategy regarding the projects key exploitable results (KERs) is given, preparing a long-term adoption of Platone solutions.
+With its open and diverse architecture covering grid monitoring and control in combination with the integration, management and trading of flexibilities, Platone is able to meet the needs of various target groups.
 The primary target group are DSOs.
 Also, TSOs belong to the target group since they benefit from flexibilities to solve grid congestions.
 A further target group is aggregators, which can use the data of the flexible units within the Platone open framework to pool flexibilities.
 Since customers need to take part actively in the system to provide the flexibility, they also belong to the target group of Platone.
+But taking into account that the objective of exploitation is to turn Platone's research results and innovative approaches into concrete value and impact for society beyond commercial use also further stakeholders like the scientific community and policymakers come into play to use project results e.g., in further research activities other than those covered by the action concerned (e.g., in funded projects) or using them in regulatory and standardisation activities.